sleepyloris/sleepyloris/README.md

 # Hello 👋

-MSc Cognitive Science Student.

--  🔭 I’m currently working on: CSGO Data Analysis & VR Mind Palace for learning Hanzi
+- 🔭 I’m currently working on a CSGO Data Analysis
-- 💬 Ask me about Metaphysics
-- ⚡ Fun fact: I play the guitar :)

 - 📫 How to reach me: email me!

+Languages: C, C++, Python, Haskell, NodeJS, Scala, Javascript

 <!--

+& VR Mind Palace for learning Hanzi

 **sleepyloris/sleepyloris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: